But nobody else is gonna put it right for me,

 Anime and Manga

 - In the kids' book Conrad , an old woman gets a giant can that turns out to contain a mostly-dehydrated boy, straight from a factory that creates boys for families who want perfect children.
 After she gets to know the kid, the factory guys realize they sent him to the wrong house, and come to try to get him back.
 The old lady and her allies manage to get rid of them by training Conrad to be naughty.
 Specifically, they teach him to write on walls, slide down banisters, call adults names, and all the myriad things he was specifically designed not to do (they even have to punish him for doing the right thing, for a while).
-It's a very amusing read and a... very... strange Aesop.
+In other words, he was misbehaving because it was the only way to behave his mother-figure.

 - Gene Kemp's "Cricklewood School" series, starting with The Turbulent Term of Tyke Tiler, all feature kids who are basically decent, but end up causing trouble, usually due to the inflexibility of a Sadist Teacher.
 The exception is Gowie Corby Plays Chicken, where the title character is an outright bully who has a Heel-Face Turn over the course of the book.

-- Diary of a Wimpy Kid: The Protagonist, Greg, isn't what you'd call a good kid, and most of the time he's not even aware of how morally wrong his behaviour is.
+- Diary of a Wimpy Kid: Greg, isn't what you'd call a good kid, and most of the time he's not even aware of how morally wrong his behaviour is.

 - Just William is the terror of his family and his teachers, and pretty much the embodiment of every "undesirable" trait an eleven-year-old boy can have, but he's also a beloved children's book protagonist.
 His friends, the Outlaws, are pretty much the same type of characters, though the series do also include some "naughty" children who are portrayed in a far less favorable light and serve as occasional antagonists.
 "Good" children tend to swing between being well-meaning but annoying nuisances and malicious antagonists.

-- The Hickory Limb has a version of this that, today, comes off as incredibly mild: the main character, a little girl, decides to go swimming in the same pond as some boys.
+- The Hickory Limb: the main character, a little girl, decides to go swimming in the same pond as some boys.
 Though she gets in trouble for it, we're ultimately meant to sympathise with her.

 - Madness's hit single "Baggy Trousers" is all about the protagonist's memories of raising hell in secondary school.

 - Matilda has a whole song dedicated to it: "Naughty".
 Which is about putting her mother's hair dye into her father's hair oil.
 Then she makes the the head teacher leave.
-Though to be fair she was a sadist so everyone's happy, even the teachers.
+The former was abusive and the later was a sadist so everyone's happy, even the teachers.

 - The main characters of The Land Before Time rarely obey their parents' rules.
 Then again, considering not one of their parents' rules has ever been shown to help with anything, it's hard to blame them.